influxdata/docs-v2/content/influxdb/clustered/reference/glossary.md

 Flush jitter prevents every Telegraf output plugin from sending writes simultaneously, which can overwhelm some data sinks.
-Each flush interval, every Telegraf output plugin will sleep for a random time between zero and the flush jitter before emitting metrics.
+Each flush interval, every Telegraf output plugin sleeps for a random time between zero and the flush jitter before emitting metrics.
 Flush jitter smooths out write spikes when running a large number of Telegraf instances.